Joseph Henry Hatfield

 Joseph Henry Hatfield (June 1863 – January 12, 1928) was an American painter and manufacturer of artist's oil paints.
 His work was shown in national and international exhibitions.

 Early life and education

 Hatfield was born near Kingston, Canada West, to William and Mary Jane (née Blick) Hatfield.
 Both parents and an older brother were born in England.
 William Hatfield was a silk weaver.
 In 1862, the family emigrated from England to Canada, then moved to Boston in 1866.

 Hatfield became interested in art at an early age.
 The 1880 U.S. census listed the sixteen-year-old's occupation as "artist".
-In 1889–1890, he studied in Paris at the Académie Julien with Jean-Joseph Benjamin-Constant, Henri Lucien Doucet, and Jules Joseph Lefebvre.
+In 1889–1890, he studied in Paris at the Académie Julian with Jean-Joseph Benjamin-Constant, Henri Lucien Doucet, and Jules Joseph Lefebvre.

 Career

 Hatdield participated in the Paris Salon in 1891.

 He settled in Canton, Massachusetts, and also maintained a Boston studio in the Harcourt Studios building, which burned down in 1904.
 Trained in figure painting, Hatfield specialized in genre painting, particularly scenes of children at play.
 Later in his career, he concentrated on landscapes.

 Hatfield also supplied illustrations for periodicals.
 His drawings for "The Yellow Wall-paper", a short story by Charlotte Perkins Stetson, were published by The New England Magazine in January 1892.